 Historical Military Mapping Group (HMMG)

-This group provides a point of contact and a forum for discussion for those interested in or engaged in research into any aspect of the history of military survey and mapping.
+This Historical Military Mapping Group (HMMG) provides the point of contact and a forum for discussion for those interested in or engaged in research into any aspect of the history of military survey and mapping.
 Members have a very wide range of interests, although there is a focus on 19th and 20th century military survey and mapping.
 Talks and visits are regular features of the group's activities.
 In April 2015, the group toured France, visiting the battlefields of three wars.
 The group held a workshop in York in September 2015 on the development of British military mapping over the past 100 years in memory of the late Dr Ian Mumford, with talks on the First World War, the Second World War, and on the period since 1945.
 The group made visits to RAF Northolt in August 2016 (touring AIDU, AHB and the Sector Ops Room) and to the British Library in January 2017 (touring the 20th century map exhibition).
 A newsletter is issued periodically.
 Ideas for events and activities from members are very welcome, as are offers of support for the Convener.
 The posts of Secretary and Newsletter Editor are currently unfilled.
 The Convener of the Historical Military Mapping Group is John Peaty.